peeley/carpal/README.md

 ### [File Driver](#file-driver)

-The example file configures the file driver by default.
+The minimal config file from above enables the file driver.
 The file driver simply reads a YAML file representing a resource from a specified directory, converts it to JSON, and returns it as an HTTP response to the client.